-- (a) The objectives to be achieved by means of the protection strategy; - (b) Appropriate reference levels."
+- (a) The objectives to be achieved by means of the protection strategy; - (b) Appropriate reference levels." - 3.35.
+Paragraph 5.5 of GSR Part 3 [2] states:

 "The regulatory body or other relevant authority shall implement the protection strategy, including: